Aravind-Balachandran/Covid-19-Data-Analysis-in-Python/README.md

 #### Requirements
 To run this project, you will need:
-- Python, and its libraries like: pandas, NumPy, matplotlib, seaborn, plotly
+- Python, and its libraries like: pandas, numpy, matplotlib, seaborn, plotly
 - Covid-19 in India dataset, which can be downloaded from Kaggle

 #### Instructions